 - Degradation by physical means.

-But Eco-municipality 5.0 is also looking forward to allow Humans to understand their own role and meaning within their Society, which is what we call “Social Sustainability”.
+But Eco-municipality 5.0 is also aiming the well-being of individuals, which is what we call “Social Sustainability”.
 Here is where we find for instance the need of having one’s own identity, meaning and stability in their relations with other humans.
+The 4th principle used to be : “In a sustainable society, people are not subject to conditions that systematically undermine their capacity to meet their needs”.
+This principle has been divided in five, that must be guidelines in the public decisions.
 Principles 4 to 8 :

 Eco-municipalities in the world

-The list (and map) of the 107 Swedish eco-municipalities can be seen here (in swedish)
+The list (and map) of the 110 Swedish Eco-municipalities can be seen here (in Swedish).

 Find below a map of the eco-municipalities and other similar initiatives in the world.